 So here are my answers to the questions posted:

 1. What is the purpose of acting?

 I believe this goes back to the purpose of life.
 We were created to be in relationship with the Lord.
 Being created in the Creator's image means that we all have creativity within us, and when we invite the Lord into the process it glorifies God.
 When we tell God's stories, I've found it to be a foretaste of heaven.
 I respond below about other messaging.

 2. How is it done?

-My masters thesis at Hunter College in NYC was focused on sociodrama, so I lean toward the use of improv.
+My masters thesis was focused on sociodrama, which I learned from Patricia Sternberg who was a student of Jacob Moreno, the inventor of sociodrama, which gave way to role play and informed improv.
+So I lean toward the use of improv as I prepare for performances.
 When my wife, Joyce, and I were performing in Indescribable there's a very moving scene where she needed to cry.
 She's not a trained actor, but we used structured improv to keep ourselves in the moment before the cameras rolled, so when the director yelled, "Action!"
 Joyce was sobbing, as were all our film children, down to the five-year-old.
 I've been exposed to a number of other techniques, and I pick and choose what works best for each project, so our approach at MasterWorks is to bring in faculty trained in a variety of techniques.

 Patricia Mauceri, who's been on our faculty since 2005 was in the second acting class at Juilliard and trained with Kevin Kline, Patti LuPone, Robin Williams and others.
 She's gone on to perform on Broadway, in television and film with Johnny Depp, Christopher Plummer, Gene Hackman, James Earl Jones, and many others.